tests-always-included/wick/lib/README.md

     wick-get-argument DESTINATION ARGUMENT_NAME [ARGUMENTS [...]]

 * `DESTINATION`: Name of the environment variable that should get the result.
-* `ARGUMENT_NAME`: This is assigned the argument value or is assigned an empty string.
+* `ARGUMENT_NAME`: The name of the argument we are seeking, without double hyphens.
 * `ARGUMENTS`: Command line arguments to parse.

 Example as used in a script that received arguments.